Considering self checkout? Variety and quality are paramount

 Coffee: 25 to 40 percent of total

 Finally, the SCVM system must track all OCS consumption or sales.
-OCS consumption/sales at a kiosk location can be in the range of 25 percent to 40 percent of total kiosk sales.
+OCS consumption/sales at a kiosk location can be in the range of 25 percent to 40 percent of kiosk sales of all other products.

 SCVM operators must integrate their OCS brewer with the kiosk software.
 If coffee is provided free to the employees by the location, the kiosk system should be able to track consumption.